 The bowel is the part of the digestive system that allows people to absorb nutrients from food and expel the waste that the body cannot use.
 If feces pass too quickly or too slowly, it may indicate a problem with the bowels.

 This article explains the BSFS and suggests tips to improve bowel health and function.

 The scale uses stool consistency to describe and categorize feces.
-Dr. Heaton devised the
+Dr. Heaton

 The BSFS is a scale that classifies stools, ranging from the hardest to the softest.
 Experts consider types 1 and 2 to be uncharacteristically hard and indicative of constipation, while types 6 and 7 are unusually loose and may indicate diarrhea.
-Medical professionals generally consider types 3, 4, and 5 to be the most typical.
+Healthcare professionals generally consider types 3, 4, and 5 to be the most typical.

 Types 1 and 2